InternetOfUs/streambase/README.md

 ## Server

-The testing server instance of this component can be found at https://wenet.u-hopper.com/dev/streambase
+* The testing server instance of ILogbase can be found at https://wenet.u-hopper.com/dev/streambase
+* The testing server instance of Commons APIs can be found at https://wenet.u-hopper.com/dev/api/commons

 ## Documentation

-For details on how to use the APIs read the [iLogBase documentation](http://swagger.u-hopper.com/?url=https://bitbucket.org/wenet/wenet-components-documentation/raw/master/sources/wenet-ilogbase-openapi.json#/).
+* For details on how to use the APIs read the [iLogBase documentation](http://swagger.u-hopper.com/?url=https://bitbucket.org/wenet/wenet-components-documentation/raw/master/sources/wenet-ilogbase-openapi.yaml#/).
+* For details on how to use the APIs read the [Commons APIs documentation](http://swagger.u-hopper.com/?url=https://bitbucket.org/wenet/wenet-components-documentation/raw/master/sources/wenet-common_api-openapi.yaml#/).

 ## Contacts

-- Marcelo Dario Rodas Britez (marcelo.rodasbritez@unitn.it)
+- Marcelo Rodas Britez (marcelo.rodasbritez@unitn.it)

+- Alessio Zamboni (alessio.zamboni@unitn.it)

+## Collaborators

-- Sergio de Cristofaro (s.decristofaro@unitn.it)
+* Sergio de Cristofaro
+* Ronald Chenu Abente
+* Marcelo Rodas Britez
+* Alessio Zamboni